josh-collinsworth/joco-sveltekit/src/routes/blog/posts/wordpress-child-theme-explanation.md

 **But until we do that, our CSS in this file won't actually work.** WordPress assumes we've put our theme info at the top of our style.css file, but it _won't_ assume we want to actually use it as a file for our actual CSS styling.
 That will come shortly, when we use functions.php to enqueue our parent theme's stylesheet, and then our child theme's.

-<Callout>…any styles that you add to your child theme’s style.css file will load last, and will therefore override the parent theme’s CSS so that you won’t need to delete or alter anything in the parent theme’s stylesheet.</Callout>
+<Callout>…any styles that you add to your child theme’s style.css file will load last, and will therefore override the parent theme’s CSS so that you won’t need to delete or alter anything in the parent theme’s&nbsp;stylesheet.</Callout>

 This way, the parent theme is free to update all it wants, but your styles remain intact and unaffected.
 Your site stays up-to-date and secure, while your styles stay safe from unintended alterations.

 (Side note: if you want to create and use other stylesheets, too, you can do that; you don't necessarily need to put _all_ your styles in this style.css file.
 But since every stylesheet has to load separately, it's generally best to use just the one CSS file unless you have a good reason not to.)

 ### Optional Step: Add a Screenshot